Frequently Asked Questions

 How does a child access his account when paying?

 - Elementary students are assigned a 3 digit PIN.
-This can be found on their Welcome Back Letter that is provided at the beginning of the school year OR on the District’s prepayment system https://palmbeach.schoolcashonline.com/
+You are able to obtain this information from your cafeteria manager OR on the District’s prepayment system https://palmbeach.schoolcashonline.com/

 - Middle and High School students use their student ID number.